timo-juhani/lan_upgrade/README.md

 ## To Do:
 - Convert from BUNDLE to INSTALL
-- Ability to upgrade one device at a time (-t)
 - Discover devices that need upgrade
 - Add upgrade tag to inventory